The Columbia River is one of the longest rivers in the United States.

 The Columbia Basin spans seven states and one Canadian province.
 The northernmost reach of the basin is found in the high glaciers of the Canadian Rockies.
 From there, the main body (or stem) of the Columbia River runs over a thousand miles before passing Portland, Oregon and reaching the Pacific.
 The Columbia River and its tributaries account for about 219,000 square miles of drainage in seven western states, making it almost the size of Texas.

 In years with lots of rain or snow, flooding in low lying areas and the lower river, especially near Portland, would be common without flood control.
 To meet this need, Grand Coulee is one of the dams on the American side of the Columbia River with reservoir capacity sufficient to help prevent flooding.
-On the Canadian side, additional dams and reservoirs assist with flood control.
-Via a treaty with Canada and sophisticated interagency planning, up to 39.7 million acre feet of storage space can be made available for flood control.
-This space is made available by drawing reservoirs down and then capturing spring runoff to refill the reservoirs rather than causing downstream flooding.
-By making up to 5 million acre feet of space available for flood control, Lake Roosevelt is the system’s primary American storage area.
+By making up to 5-million-acre feet of reservoir space available for flood control, Lake Roosevelt provides the primary U.S. water storage.